octopus-db/documentation/docs/source/usage.rst

 .. note::

-   Note - The script requires the below packages.
+   The script requires the below packages.
 If not installed on your machine yet, run

 .. code-block:: r